netobserv/network-observability-operator/docs/FlowCollector.md

-Kafka configurations, settings related to using kafka as a broker for flowlogs-pipeline
+Kafka configuration, allowing to use Kafka as a broker as part of the flow collection pipeline.
+This is a new and experimental feature, not yet recommended to use in production.

 <table>
     <thead>